Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Approach

 During agent state encoding, we synthesize the social context represented by the neighbors' states $\{\mathbf{n}_{j \vert i}^t\}$ via a \emph{social attention} (S-ATTN) mechanism as:

 where, $\mathbf{q}_i^t$, $\{\mathbf{k}_{j\vert i}^t\}$, and $\{\mathbf{n}_{j\vert i}^t\}$ correspond to the query, key and value vectors of the attention, and each weight $\omega_{j \vert i}$ of the attention graph is computed as the dot product between $\mathbf{q}_i^t$ and $\mathbf{k}_{j\vert i}^t$ after obtaining their fixed-length embeddings.
 Here, $\mathbf{k}_{j\vert i}^t$ denotes the social features exhibited by the neighbor $j$ and observed by the agent $i$.
-As introduced in~\cite{sways2019,socialvae2022}, we include the distance, bearing angle and minimal predicted distance from agent $i$ to $j$ as the social features $\mathbf{k}_{j\vert i}^t$.
+As introduced in~\cite{socialvae2022}, we include the distance, bearing angle and minimal predicted distance from agent $i$ to $j$ as the social features $\mathbf{k}_{j\vert i}^t$.

 By choosing a proper size of the local map, we can have $\mathbf{M}_i^1$ covering the whole trajectory of the agent during the observation and prediction horizon from $t=1$ to $t=T+H$.
-This allows us to sidestep introducing $\mathbf{M}_i^t$ timewisely, and update the hidden state in Eq.~\ref{eq:rnn_update} by representing $\mathcal{O}_i^t$ as

-This way, we perform fast observation encoding directly on the environmental and social contexts after just one pass of the map encoding module, and avoid the computationally expensive processing a sequence of rasterized maps.
+This allows us to sidestep introducing $\mathbf{M}_i^t$ timewisely, and update the hidden state in the RNN $g$ by representing $\mathcal{O}_i^t$ as $\mathcal{O}_i^t \equiv \textsc{Concat}\left(\mathbf{s}_i^t, \textsc{S-ATTN}(\{\mathbf{n}_{j \vert i}^t\})\right)$.
+This way, we perform fast observation encoding directly on the environmental and social contexts after one pass of the map encoding module, and avoid the computationally expensive processing a sequence of rasterized maps.
 We refer to Section~\ref{sec:sensitivity} for our model's real-time prediction performance.

 As shown in Fig.~\ref{fig:overview}, we exploit rasterized semantic maps to capture contextual information and extract the related features $\mathbf M_i^1$ using a CNN module.
-However, we note that there is no constraint about the form of $\mathbf M_i^1$.
-For example, $\mathbf M_i^1$ can also be represented using graphs processed by a GNN~\cite{gao2020vectornet,liang2020lanegcn,zhao2021tnt,deo2021pgp,gilles2022gohome}, or using a lane attention block~\cite{luo2020cxx,kim2021lapred}.
-Since map rasterization is the common way to generate semantic maps for contextual information and given that most open-source vehicle datasets do not provide an API to directly generate road graphs, in our experiments we rely on CNNs to extract contextual features from rasterized maps.
+Note that there is no constraint about the form of $\mathbf M_i^1$: It can also be represented using graphs processed by a GNN~\cite{gao2020vectornet,liang2020lanegcn,zhao2021tnt,deo2021pgp,gilles2022gohome}, or using a lane attention block~\cite{luo2020cxx,kim2021lapred}.
+Since rasterization is the common way to generate semantic maps for contextual information and since most open-source vehicle datasets do not provide an API to directly generate road graphs, in our experiments we rely on CNNs to extract contextual features from rasterized maps.